 Unlike other traditional seaside towns which shut down during the winter, Wells-next-the-Sea continues to boom with its excellent selection of shops, pubs and restaurants.

 Plan your visit to coincide with Wells Christmas Tide, which officially kicks off the town’s Christmas celebrations.
 Don’t worry if you missed it, there’s still plenty of festive fun to be had.
 Starting with food.
 Yes, if there’s one thing that Wells does well it’s delicious food.

 Start your day with a walk along the sandy beach with its colourful huts and pine forest back drop.
 If the weather takes a turn for the worst, there’s a footpath that runs alongside the beach through the forest.
 Once you’ve worked up an appetite get cosy at one of the town’s pubs.
 The Golden Fleece on the Quayside and The Globe Inn at The Buttlands are well worth a visit – even on a cold rainy day it’s best to book a table in advance.

-There’s of course plenty of opportunities for fish & chips but it it’s a taste of the sea you fancy, book a table at Seasons.
-As the name would suggest, the menu changes with local produce that is currently in season, and in December the sea comes into its own.
-Hake, clams, oysters, lobster and mussels are at their best in December.
+There’s of course plenty of opportunities for fish & chips but it it’s a taste of the sea you fancy, then stop buy one of the many fish stalls to pick up fresh catch.
+Local produce changes with the season, and in winter the sea comes into its own.
+Hake, clams, oysters, lobster and mussels are at their best in December and January.
 Just imagine warming up with a bowl of steaming garlic mussels and dunking fresh crusty bread into the creamy broth, yum!
+For dinner views over looking the Quay, book a table at Sands Restaurant.

 Whether you’re visiting for a day, weekend or longer, North Norfolk is the perfect place to explore this winter.